marcoigorr/cesco/README.md

 This is a variant of [_Insanity_](https://github.com/marcoigorr/Insanity) used to cheat at PTSA exams.

 ## Usage
-Press key '1', '2' or '3' --> to choose the exam part
+- Press key '1', '2' or '3' --> to choose the exam part

-Press key '0' --> to write each line until the array is finished
+- ress key '0' --> to write each line until the array is finished

 This program automatically writes words in order to pass the exam, you only need to use the mouse and choose where you want the script to write.